 - Shape dough into a loaf and place in a greased 8 1/2 x 4 1/2 -inch loaf pan.

-- Cover and let rise in a warm spot for about an hour, until it’s one inch taller than the pan.
+- Cover with a towel and let rise in a warm spot for about an hour, until it’s one inch taller than the pan.